Open-Pectus/Open-Pectus/openpectus/lsp/LspReadme.md

 - pylsp_code_lens
   - should be disabled if possible.
 Code lens is actions for a code line, like "execute test". we have no need for this and it would be nice to avoid this frequent call
+- commands: for this, the 3 methods pylsp_code_actions, pylsp_commands and pylsp_execute_command work together.
+See code example below

 Calls not yet encountered
 - pylsp_document_did_save